 The Blue Cash Preferred has stellar rewards for the grocery shopper, but if you spend your money in other categories, another card might be a better option.

 The Blue Cash Preferred® Card from American Express is one of my favorite cash back credit cards.
 It gives a whopping 6% cash back on up to $6,000 in annual spending at U.S supermarkets (1% back after that).
-The card charges a $95 annual fee.
+The card has a $0 introductory annual fee for the first year, then $95.
 But if you max that out, as my family does, that’s $360 in cash back each year.

 There’s a similar no annual fee option: the Blue Cash Everyday® Card from American Express.
 That one gives 3% cash back at U.S. supermarkets (also capped at $6,000 in annual spending, then 1% cash back after that).